 Reflecting on your progress is part of success – to do so, take a full body photo, record your weight and compare them with your starting weight and photo.
 You should start seeing the first results in your weight and/or physical appearance.

 In addition, we want you to answer a couple of questions to reflect on your progress, such as how do you feel, if you have noticed changes in your energy, mood and skin from Intermittent Fasting, etc.

 Going through an exercise like that will help you identify where, and most importantly, why you could be struggling, and hence will help you to take actions to accelerate your results and make Intermittent Fasting a new sustainable habit.

 Learn More about Intermittent Fasting

-Would you like to learn more about Intermittent Fasting and have somebody help you to successfully implement it to your life?
+Would you like to access the full 21-day Intermittent Fasting plan, get a detailed Intermittent Fasting 16/8 guide, learn more about Intermittent Fasting and have somebody help you to successfully implement it to your life?

-Join our 21-Day Intermittent Fasting Challenge and get all the information you need in one place to successfully master the Intermittent Fasting diet and lifestyle.
+Join our 21-Day Intermittent Fasting Challenge and get all the information you need in one place to successfully master the intermittent fasting lifestyle.

 Read more about Intermittent Fasting on our blog: